Skip to main content

 DOWNLOAD RESOURCE

-In 2023, the U.S. Supreme Court issued decisions that gutted protections for BIPOC individuals against barriers build by racist structures in colleges and universities, terminated an attempt at debt alleviation for people currently repaying student loans, and created a precedent for legal discrimination by private businesses against LGBTQ people.
-More than 16 states passed laws placing restrictions on LGBTQ students’ rights in schools, colleges, and universities.
+In 2023, the U.S. Supreme Court issued decisions that gutted protections for students of color in colleges and universities, terminated an attempt at debt alleviation for people currently repaying student loans, and created a precedent for legal challenges by private businesses against LGBTQ+ people.
+More than 16 states passed laws placing restrictions on LGBTQ+ students’ rights in schools, colleges, and universities.

-Beyond the effects on LGBTQ students’ safety and success, this distressing reversal of equality and inclusion programming in education profoundly affects LGBTQ and allied higher education professionals who are striving for equity at their schools.
+Beyond the effects on LGBTQ+ students’ safety and success, this distressing reversal of programming in education profoundly affects LGBTQ+ and allied higher education professionals who are striving for equality at their schools.

 The Unknown

-Despite the unknowns, there are still steps higher ed professionals can take to be proactive.
+Anti-LGBTQ+, and other hate legislation has left educators and administrators in a state of uncertainty about the future.
+Despite the unknowns, there are still steps higher education professionals can take to be proactive.

 How to Support Diversity and Inclusion in Uncertain Times